The Cod Wars CLE

 Course Overview

-If you are planning a visit to Iceland this summer — perhaps to see the solar eclipse on August 12 — consider joining us for a half-day CLE in Reykjavik where we will take a lively and informative look at this unique resource dispute and how the tiny nation of Iceland managed to extend its maritime jurisdiction.
+If you are planning a visit to Iceland this summer — perhaps to see the solar eclipse on August 12 — consider joining us for a half-day CLE in Reykjavik where we will take a lively and informative look at this unique resource dispute and how the tiny nation of Iceland managed to extend its exclusive fishery zone.
 The course will be held at the Reykjavik Maritime Museum by the old harbor in the heart of Reykjavik.
 At the conclusion of the three-hour presentation, we will take a guided tour of the decommissioned Coast Guard vessel Óðinn, which was used in the Cod Wars.

 Participants Will Learn